chef/knife-openstack/README.md

 # Working with Floating IPs #

-To use a floating IP address while bootstrapping nodes, use the `-a` or `--floating-ip` option.
+To use a floating IP address while bootstrapping nodes, use the `-a` or `--openstack-floating-ip` option.

 # Working with Windows Images #